 Events AshorePhotographs by An-My Lê

-An-My Lê’s first publication, Small Wars, brought together three bodies of black-and-white work (Vietnam, Small Wars, and 29 Palms), offering a trilogy of tautly rendered examinations of the spectacle of war, memory, and landscape.
-With Events Ashore, Lê continues her exploration of the American military, a pursuit both personal and civic.
-With this body of work, however, Lê emerges as a master colorist, employing the large-format color negative to powerful effect to capture the sometimes surreal, often surprisingly beautiful vistas of the military at work, with an emphasis on descriptive and compositional precision and subtlety of palette.
+An-My Lê's first publication, Small Wars, brought together three bodies of black-and-white work (Vietnam, Small Wars and 29 Palms), offering a trilogy of tautly rendered examinations of landscape, war, memory and spectacle.
+This earlier work examined the troubling beauty that both informs and binds Hollywood evocations and photojournalistic documents of conflict to Lê's childhood experiences in wartime Vietnam.
+Events Ashore continues her exploration of the American military, a pursuit both personal and civic.
+With this body of work, however, Lê emerges as a master colorist, employing the compositional precision and subtlety of palette of the large-format color negative to render the kaleidoscopic shifts of terrain and sudden intrusions of beauty, atmosphere and psychology within her observations of the military at work.

 Geoff Dyer (essay) is author of The Ongoing Moment (2005, winner of an International Center of Photography Infinity Award).
 He has also written four novels and five genre-defying books, including But Beautiful (Somerset Maugham Award), and an essay collection, Otherwise Known as the Human Condition (winner of a National Book Critics Circle Award for Criticism).
 His newest book, Another Great Day at Sea: Life Aboard the USS George H. W. Bush, will be published May 2014.